Nathan770/Bashlan/README.md

 The app uses the Spoonacular API and Firebase for register and login.

 Including :
- -Custum recipes
+ - Custum recipes
- -Shopping list
+ - Shopping list
- -BMI calculator
+ - BMI calculator

   Login page :